Unpacking and unpicking... Visualisation

 Then there’s other research that shows that people imagining their muscles getting stronger had better improvements to their strength than people who went through a muscle training programme.

-Guided imagery reduces stress and promotes relaxation.
-It increases confidence and promotes optimism.
-And there’s other research that shows that mental imagery can improve judgement and facilitate problem-solving.
+There’s other research that shows that mental imagery can improve judgement and facilitate problem-solving.
 Better decision making by imagining or looking at pictures?
 Yes please!

 It’s not magic.
 It’s not a shortcut.
 It is a helpful tool with a wide range of benefits.
 Are you in yet?
 I hope so!
-If so, here’s how to do it.

 How to visualise.

 Picture your desired outcome.
+Here are three ways to do it.

-Vision board.
+1) Vision board.
 One way to picture your desired outcome is to make a vision board.
 This gives you a tool for focusing your attention and maintaining your momentum.
 It’s a sensory blueprint that primes your brain to notice similar stimuli in the world around you.
 And a visual reminder that turns your intentions into action, one small nudge at a time.

-Gather images, words, symbols that represent your goals, desires, and aspirations.
 Take a plain sheet of paper and write today’s date on it.

 The words work by priming related concepts in your mind, so choose words that reflect how you want to feel and what you want to do.